jhchein/logic-app-anomaly-detection-connector/README.md

 Here's how to get started with using this code.

 ### Setting up the Azure Function
+The Azure Function is our connector between the Logic App and the Anomaly Detection Cognitive Service.
+Azure Functions is a serverless computing service that allows us to run code without managing any infrastructure.
+We only pay for the executions of our function, not for idle time.
+The Azure Function supports different languages, such as C#, Java, Python, and JavaScript.

 1. Create a Cognitive Services Anomaly Detector resource.
 2. Create an Azure Function App with Python (3.9+) and serverless hosting.
 You don't need CI/CD, we will do this manually.
 You can choose region, monitoring, storage, and networking as you like, following the [best practices for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-best-practices).
 3. Go to your Function App `Configuration` > `Application settings` in the function app and add: